-日常茶飯事 (にちじょうさはんじ, nichijousahanji) indicates a common or daily event/incident.
-This word is often used with a bit of irony to indicate a negative incident that is not supposed to happen frequently.
-For instance, “残業は日常茶飯事だ” (zangyou ha nichijou sahanji da) means “working overtime is 日常茶飯事 (quite usual)” and “暴力は日常茶飯事だ” (bouryoku ha nichijou sahanji) means “Violence is common/prevalent”.
+日常茶飯事 (にちじょう さはんじ, nichijou sahanji) means “a common or daily event/incident”.
+It is often used with a bit of irony to indicate a negative incident that is not supposed to happen frequently.
+For instance, “残業は日常茶飯事だ” means “working overtime is quite usual/like an everyday event“.
 This word is also used to describe something so common that nobody regards it as a special event anymore.

 日常茶飯事 consists of the two words “日常” (nichijou) and “茶飯事” (sahanji).
-The former means “daily life”, and is included in the title of a famous Japanese anime “男子高校生の日常” (danshi koukousei no nichijou), that is “Daily Lives of High School Boys”.
+The former means “daily life”, e.g. it is included in the title of a famous Japanese anime “男子高校生の日常” (danshi koukousei no nichijou), i.e. “Daily Lives of High School Boys”.
 When used as “日常的” (nichijou teki), it works as a na-adjecitve meaning “daily”.
 For instance, “日常的な光景” means “daily scene” and “日常的な場面” means “daily situation”.

-The latter word “茶飯事” (sahanji) means “common/ordinary events” and is composed of an interesting combination of the three kanji characters: the first kanji “茶” (sa) means “tea“, the second “飯” (han) means “rice” or “meal“, and the last one “事” (ji) means “thing“.
-Therefore, it describes an event that is as common or ordinary as drinking tea and eating rice for Japanese people.
+The latter word “茶飯事” (sahanji) means “common/ordinary events” and is composed of an interesting combination of the three kanji characters: the first kanji “茶” (sa) means “tea”, “飯” (han) means “rice” or “meal”, and “事” (ji) means “thing”.
+Therefore, it describes a daily event that is as common or ordinary as drinking tea and eating rice for Japanese people.

 日常茶飯事 is pronounced as “nichijou sahanji”.
-In general, 茶 is pronounced as “cha” as in “お茶” meaning “tea”, but here it is pronounced as “さ (sa)“.
-This unusual pronunciation also applies to a few other words such as “喫茶店 (kissaten)” meaning “cafe” and “茶道 (sadou)” meaning “tea ceremony”.
+Although in general, 茶 is pronounced as “cha” as in “お茶” meaning “tea”, here it is read as “さ (sa)“.
+This irregular reading is also seen in a few other words such as “喫茶店 (kissaten)” meaning “cafe” and “茶道 (sadou)” meaning “tea ceremony”.

 A: Isn’t it great that we can have free BBQ on campus??

-B: Well, it is 日常茶飯事だ (very common) here in Australia.
+B: Well, it is very common (like an everyday event) here in Australia.

 It is 日常茶飯事だ(quite usual) that he comes late.

 (Note) アルハラ is an abbreviation of the Japanese-English term “alcohol harassment”.
-Learn more at : セクハラ and its derivatives
+See “Sekuhara, Pawahara, Aruhara: Meanings of Harassment in Japanese”

 Synonyms: 日常的な出来事（a daily event）